How does the Journal webinar work?

 Questions on the paper or general queries can be emailed in advance of the session to firstname.lastname@example.org.

-for UK and international users and the link to the web conferencing system are provided on this page
+For UK and international users the link to the Skype for Business app is provided on this page

 Webcasts, MP3s and slides from past events are available to download.